 This event will host 20 participants, and have a minimum cadre of 5 instructors.
-Most of the participants slots will be provided to partner organizations and we will make every effort possible to include as many partners as we can.
+Most of the participant slots will be provided to partner organizations and we will make every effort possible to include as many partners as we can.
 We will also hold a couple of slots for Key USFS personnel from the Mount Hood trails program.
 This is a Train the Trainer event focused on bolstering the skills of our most active and accomplished sawyers who will be instructing and evaluating future sawyers.
 Though most of the participants will be C sawyers, we will be bringing in and evaluating promising and actively engaged B sawyers.

 There will be overnight camping provided nearby.
 Stay tuned for more details.